MengBaofh/MEBsociety/README.md

 Plug-in open source.

 # Introduction to plug-ins:
-A collection of guilds, marriage, vip and its management, op management, title, GUI store, bottom, chat and other systems in one plug-in
+collect guilds, marriage, vip and its management, op management, title, GUI store, bottom, chat and other systems in one plug-in